If journaling is something you’ve been intrigued by, but just haven’t been able to bring yourself to do it, you’ve found yourself in the right place.

 Again, not true.

 Because journaling isn’t so much about the writing – its about the reflecting.
 It’s about taking time for yourself to pause and explore your inner world.
-It’s about the process of expressing yourself as much as it is about the outcome of what you might discover.
+It’s about the process of expressing yourself as much as it is about the outcome of whatever you might discover.

 What can journaling do for your mental health?